My Bank Account and Bankruptcy

 You are allowed a bank account if you go Bankrupt.
 However it is likely that the one you are currently using will be closed.

-- Can you have a bank account if you are Bankrupt?
+- Can you have a bank account while you are Bankrupt?

 - Bank account options after Bankruptcy